Klinthan/HTML-Course/README.md

 # HTML-Course
 My first HTML course
-Thank yo for the best course below
+Thank you for the best course and instructions below
   1) HTML crash courst by Traversy Media
   2)Designil
   3)other...